Gift Icon

 According to the Centers for Disease Control and Prevention, about 30% of all motor vehicle crashes are attributed to weariness.
 These crashes result in an estimated 1,400 deaths each year.

-Common Misconceptions About Driver Fatigue
+Common Misconceptions About Motorist Tiredness

 There are several myths surrounding driving fatigue.
 Many people believe that it is impossible to fall asleep behind the wheel.
-Some think they are immune to the effects of fatigue since they are already tired.
+Some think they are immune to the effects of tiredness since they are already tired.
 Others assume that they can simply power through without problems.

 Unfortunately, none of these assumptions hold true.